 MMTC’s youth program is intended to be a complimentary sport and can be done in conjunction with other sports.
 Practices are one to two times per week and focus on bike, run, transition, and race days skills.

 Traditionally most athletes participate in separate swim or run clubs, but all athletes are welcome.
 Contact us for a referral to a swim or run club in your area, or for private coaching opportunities.

-In 2024 we will add a 13-14-year-old age group team, and a travel team that will compete in “open water lake swim” triathlons in Richmond, Virginia and the USA Triathlon Youth and Junior Nationals in West Chester, Ohio.
+In 2024 we will add a travel team that will compete in “open water lake swim” triathlons in Richmond, Virginia and the USA Triathlon Youth and Junior Nationals in West Chester, Ohio.

 NOTE: Our team follows USA Triathlon (USAT) age rules.
 USAT calculates age based on age as of December 31 of the current calendar year.
 For example, an athlete born on May 15, 2016, will be on the 7–8-year-old team, and race the entire 2023 season as a 7-year-old.
 Please see the age calculator below to determine the athlete age.

 Exceptions: Race directors have the authority to create race age categories in non-USAT sanctioned events, and we will race under those rules in individual events.

 The youth triathlon season typically runs from April to August with local races beginning in June and concluding in August.
 Annual tryouts are typically in December for a January enrollment, but individual tryouts can be requested at any time.

 We ask that youth athletes commit to at least one to two races per season, and a “target” of 50-75% of practices.
 Practices are held in Columbia, Ellicott City, and Elkridge, and begin once a week in April (Generally Sunday PM) building to two times per week in the summer race season (Generally Tuesday or Wednesday PM).

 - Athletes must be at least 7 and no older than 14 years of age by December 31, 2023.